ReproNim/reproschema/docs/98_FAQ.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UmvWk_TQ30A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Why is linked data important for the Reproschema ?
+## Why is linked data important for the ReproSchema ?

 ## Which assessments tools will/are supporting this standard?

-At the moment, all the assessments that support this standard are listed in [this folder](https://github.com/ReproNim/reproschema-library/tree/master/activities) or the [Reproschema-library repository](https://github.com/ReproNim/reproschema-library).
+At the moment, all the assessments that support this standard are listed in [this folder](https://github.com/ReproNim/reproschema-library/tree/master/activities) or the [reproschema-library repository](https://github.com/ReproNim/reproschema-library).

 If you want to see those different tools in action using our user interface, you can explore them on [schema.repronim.org/](https://schema.repronim.org/rl/).

-The Reproschema is also used to develop a checklist to [improve methods and results reporting in neuroimaging](https://github.com/ohbm/cobidas).
+The ReproSchema is also used to develop a checklist to [improve methods and results reporting in neuroimaging](https://github.com/ohbm/cobidas).

 **🛠 Work in progress 🛠**

-## Why should I use Reproschema?
+## Why should I use ReproSchema?

 **🛠 Work in progress 🛠**

-## Who is Reproschema for?
+## Who is ReproSchema for?

 **🛠 Work in progress 🛠**

-## How can I know if a certain property is supported by Reproschema?
+## How can I know if a certain property is supported by ReproSchema?

 **🛠 Work in progress 🛠**